Factorization algebras and abelian CS/WZW-type correspondences: Introduction

 In the near future we expect it to be possible to show that for a boundary condition that is itself topological in nature, the bulk factorization algebra is the derived center of the boundary factorization algebra, just as the bulk observables of the Poisson sigma model are the Hochschild cochains of the deformation quantized algebra living on the boundary.

 The setting in which we work --- a certain class of BV theories on manifolds with boundary --- was formulated at the classical level in \cite{ButsonYoo}.
 Their work focuses on a class of interacting perturbative theories, but they do not treat quantization.
 The work here takes the first steps of quantization of perturbative bulk-boundary theories in the BV formalism for \emph{free} theories of the type studied in \cite{ButsonYoo}.
-In forthcoming work \cite{AR2}, the authors develop quantization for such interacting theories.
+In the PhD dissertation \cite{AR2}, the third named author develops quantization for such interacting theories.

 As a remark for readers familiar with the BV-BFV formalism \cite{CMR1, CMR2}, we note that we explore here a less sophisticated situation than a BFV theory on the boundary.
 Here we simply impose a boundary condition --- we force the boundary values of our fields to live in a Lagrangian subspace of all possible boundary values --- rather than work with a Lagrangian foliation.
 Note that on a linear symplectic space, picking a linear Lagrangian subspace and picking a linear Lagrangian foliation are in correspondence.
 Hence, we hope that our methods, particularly the factorization algebra aspects, may have some role to play in the BV-BFV approach.
 In particular, it would be interesting to relate our results to the perspective of \cite{MSW}, who offer a different approach to the CS/WZW correspondence.